phryniszak/Ring-Buffer/README.md

 16/02/2020

 Ring bugffers can have different sizes as long size is 2^n.
-Declare size during initilizetion.
+Declare size during initilization.

 new functions: